Google Ads Quality Score for Healthcare: How to Stop Overpaying for Clicks

 • CPC reduction: 20–35%

-• CPL reduction: 15–25% (due to lower CPC + potentially improved conversion rate)
+• CPL reduction: 15–25% (due to lower CPC + potentially improved conversion rate from better landing pages)

 • Impression share increase: 15–30% (you show more often at lower cost)